“An Irish writer who knows the world.”

 Born in Boston, Denyse had a peripatetic childhood.
 Moving from one country to another gave her a lifelong habit, and love, of writing letters, which proved an excellent apprenticeship for a novelist.

-“A real treat … I read it in one setting, holding my breath, such is Woods’ skill in building up tension.”
+“A real treat … I read it in one sitting, holding my breath, such is Woods’ skill in building up tension.”

 SPECTATOR Overnight to Innsbruck